 We now discuss other related work on hardware support for dynamic race detection; space constraints preclude a discussion of static race detectors or detectors for other concurrency errors.
 Conflict Exceptions [7] and DRFx [8] are especially related to RADISH.
 They generate exceptions only for races that may violate sequential consistency in data-race-free models.
 DRFx uses a hardware buffer of memory locations accessed between fences and coherence event monitoring that checks for conflicts with addresses in the buffer.
 Conflict Exceptions keeps pre-assigned bytelevel access bits per cache line and sets aside memory space to keep access bits for out-of-cache data.
 Both proposals have large dedicated hardware structures: Conflict Exceptions adds 50% cache overhead, and DRFx adds 10KB of hardware state.
-The HardBound system [30] also leverages the idea of storing metadata in the cache itself, albeit only for shared caches and also in the context of providing memory safety for C programs.
-Aikido [31] uses dynamic binary rewriting and hardware memory protection mechanisms to detect sharing more efficiently than pure software, accelerating shared-data dynamic analyses such as race detection.
+The HardBound system [31] also leverages the idea of storing metadata in the cache data array, to provide memory safety for C programs.
+Aikido [32] uses dynamic binary rewriting and hardware memory protection to efficiently detect shared data, accelerating dynamic analyses such as race detection.

-Min and Choi [32] developed a limited form of happens-before race detection using coherence events for programs with structured parallelism.
-SigRace [33] uses signatures to accelerate race checks; it employs a checkpoint/rollback mechanism to re-execute when a conflict is detected to prune some false positives.
+Min and Choi [33] developed a limited form of happensbefore race detection using coherence events for programs with structured parallelism.
+SigRace [34] uses signatures to accelerate race checks; it employs a checkpoint/rollback mechanism to re-execute when a conflict is detected to prune some false positives.
 Still, SigRace can report false races due to signature imprecision and granularity of access monitoring, as well as missed races due to limited buffer space for checkpoint/rollback.
-CORD [34] approximates happens-before race detection using per-word vector clocks (fixed metadata) for in-cache data only, leading to both unsoundness and potential incompleteness.
-ReEnact [35] uses thread-level speculation mechanisms to detect races and potentially recover from them via checkpoint/rollback.
+CORD [35] approximates happens-before race detection using per-word vector clocks (fixed metadata) for in-cache data only, leading to both unsoundness and potential incompleteness.
+ReEnact [36] uses thread-level speculation mechanisms to detect races and potentially recover from them via checkpoint/rollback.
 ReEnact can report false races due to word-granularity tracking and can miss races due to finite hardware resources.

-Eraser [36] proposed lock-set violation detection, an approximation of happens-before race detection that suffers from false positives.
-HARD [37] is a hardware-based implementation of the lock-set algorithm that uses bloomfilters per cache line to encode which locks should be held when accessing the corresponding data.
+Eraser [37] proposed lock-set violation detection, an approximation of happens-before race detection that suffers from false positives.
+HARD [38] is a hardware-based implementation of the lock-set algorithm that uses bloomfilters per cache line to encode which locks should be held when accessing the corresponding data.
 While locking-discipline violation detection is very useful for debugging, it is imprecise for many acceptable programming idioms.

-ECMon [38] proposes exposing cache coherence events to software as a primitive for several program monitoring and control techniques.
-It shows how to use these primitives for deterministic record/replay as well as speculative barriers.
-ECMon has a subset of the support that RADISH offers, as we need hardware for byte-level metadata tracking and vector-clock comparisons, since trapping to software for every metadata update and every vector-clock computation would be prohibitively expensive.
+ECMon [39] proposes exposing cache coherence events to software as a primitive for several program monitoring and control techniques.
+ECMon has a subset of the support that RADISH offers, as we need hardware for bytelevel metadata tracking and vector-clock comparisons, since trapping to software for every metadata update and every vector-clock computation would be prohibitively expensive.